 I have met with Jacksonville Mayor Lenny Curry and am looking forward to meeting with the chamber of commerce and county and regional officials, as well.

 Whether you are a parent, student or member of the community, Edward Waters College welcomes you as part of our family.
-I am proud to be a Tiger, and I hope that you are ready to “rise” with us as we transform Edward Waters College into an internationally renowned institution of higher learning.
+Again, I am both honored and excited, and I hope that you are ready to “rise” with us as we are on the brink of a new era in Tiger Nation, continuing the trajectory of making Edward Waters College an internationally renowned institution of higher learning.